feature-image

 ADVERTISEMENT

-Would Washington offer an extension without much to show from Anthony Davis?
+Would Washington offer an extension without much to show from Davis?
 That’s where not taking any risks is practical, but also creates an uncertain situation.
-Davis could really be a critical pillar for Washington going forward.
-Paired with a floor general in Young, Washington has the experience and a young roster to support them.
+Davis could be a critical pillar for Washington going forward.
+Paired with a floor general in Young, Washington has the experience and a young roster to support that veteran pairing.

-It’s also possible for them to land a great draft pick in a stacked lottery.
-So, AD could return fully healthy and rejuvenated next season.
-The Wizards are out of the Play-In contention, basically killing the point of having Davis’ presence for the last few games.
-The best-case scenario might be to open next season with a fully healthy roster and competitive expectations.
+It’s also possible for them to land a great draft pick in a stacked lottery, meaning AD could return fully healthy and rejuvenated next season.
+The Wizards are out of Play-In contention, which effectively kills the point of having Davis on the court for the last few games.
+The best-case scenario may be to open next season with a fully healthy roster and renewed competitive expectations.

 ADVERTISEMENT